Research and reports

 You subtract these limited company expenses from revenue to calculate your company’s profit – and therefore the amount of corporation tax you pay.

-In general, tax-deductible expenses for your limited company have to be ‘wholly and exclusively’ used for your business.
+If you've set up a limited company, tax-deductible expenses have to be ‘wholly and exclusively’ used for your company.
 If you pay for something that has a combination of business and personal use – for example you take a work trip abroad and then spend a few extra days on holiday – only the business part of the cost is tax deductible.

 But as long as an expense is allowable, you can deduct it from your revenue to calculate your taxable profit.